jnancy/Miscellaneous/README.md

 # Miscellaneous
-Miscellaneous mini projects I am working on or have completed.
+Miscellaneous mini projects I am working on or have completed :octocat:
-:octocat: